 Hence, we've compiled a rundown of the popular materials in the market today to help you in deciding the best choice for your kitchen.
 Here's a list of some of the most widely-used granite colors you'll see in many local stone suppliers in the Philippines today:

 China's Jet Black is one of the most popular kitchen countertop materials here in the Philippines.
 It is the preferred choice for many residential and commercial projects in the country because of its appearance, durability, and cost.

-Compared to other natural stones, like Onyx or Travertine, Jet Black is more durable and a lot denser.
+Compared to other natural stones, such as onyx or travertine, Jet Black is more durable and a lot denser.
 It can withstand the constant use and abuse of ordinary kitchen preparations.
-It resists heat and scratches, which makes it an ideal kitchen countertop material.
+Also, it resists heat and scratches, which makes it an ideal kitchen countertop material.

 As a mid-range priced stone, Jet Black costs more than your ordinary "Salt and Pepper" granite, but a lot less than an expensive marble, like "Volakas White."
+It costs around Php2,000 per sqm. to Php3,0000 per sqm., depending on your current location.
 Thus, many contractors and homeowners find it reasonably priced considering the advantages it offers.

 2. Salt and Pepper or G603 (China)

 The granite Salt and Pepper, or G603, is a fine-grained, gray stone from China used in many large-scale construction projects around the world.

 It is widely utilized in the construction industry primarily because it is one of the most economical granite colors in the market today.
 Moreover, it is readily available from most natural stone suppliers all year round.

 It beats all other granite colors in the market in terms of cost and abundance.
 Hence, it is the obvious choice of many contractors for various projects worldwide, especially here in the Philippines.